Category: Capitol Building

 Aaannnddd…We’re Off!

-Funny story…we had planned on heading south to Arkansas first, but one of the meteorologists that Jerl works with (waves at Krisy) advised us to head north instead of south due to the bad tornado weather she was predicting.
+Funny story…we had planned on heading south to Arkansas first, but one of the meteorologists that Jerl works with (waves at Krissy) advised us to head north instead of south due to the bad tornado weather she was predicting.
 We listened.
 And we are so grateful she thought to warn us.
 We would have been right in the middle of several tornado outbreaks if we’d stuck to our original plan.

 We started our #minieasternloop2017 in Iowa where we spent a week with very cold, very windy weather…but no tornadoes!!!

+We wasted no time in getting to the foodies that Des Moines has to offer!
+We started at a place called Zombie Burger.
+It’s hard to tell what’s going on in the top right picture…this is the They’re Coming To Get You Barbara…a cheeseburger with caramelized onion, bacon, and zombie sauce all sandwiched between two grilled cheese sandwiches.
+Jerl said it was fantastic!
 I won’t bore you with all five of our burgers…but I’ll share one more with you.
-This one is called Sarah’s Revenge and has Monterrey jack cheese, bacon, caramelized onions, fried jalapenos, red onion, and horseradish sauce.
+The one in the bottom left picture is called Sarah’s Revenge and has Monterrey jack cheese, bacon, caramelized onions, fried jalapenos, red onion, and horseradish sauce.
 It was sooo good!!!
 I ate it all.
-And I’m not a single bit ashamed of that. lol!!
+And I’m not a single bit ashamed of that.
+Ha!!
+We got the Dr. Heiter’s Poutine Basket to share.
+It was good enough that I would go back just for this.

 We made it to the Iowa SCB!
 I love the five domes!
 Iowa has the only SCB with five domes.
 I kind of expected to see the inside of all five domes, but we didn’t.
 That was a bummer.
+What wasn’t a bummer though, was the inside of the main dome!
+It was impressive!

 This is one of my favorite things about the Iowa SCB.
 I love the painting in the bottom, but I could stair at the mosaics on the top all day.
 Guys, those six arches on top are all mosaics!
-You would never know it from this point-of-view.
+You would never know it from the point-of-view in the bottom picture.
+In order to see the individual tiles you have to get up close like in the top right picture.
+We see mosaic floors all the time in the SCBs but we haven’t seen such a work of art on the wall like this before.

 We ventured into both the Senate and House Chambers.
 The ceilings were beautiful!
 The attention to detail was amazing throughout the entire building.